Dennis Hogan is a writer, academic, and organizer based in Providence, RI. (more)

 A full list can be found below:

--I Got Mine: Staten Island's Politics of Resentment, The Baffler 75, September 2024
+- I Got Mine: Staten Island's Politics of Resentment, The Baffler 75, September 2024

 - Who Has the Right to "Disrupt" the University, Jewish Currents, May 3, 2024

--"University City: Race, Power, and Politics in Philadelphia" Class profiled by Haverford College - Universities and Democracy Symposium, February 2024
+- "University City: Race, Power, and Politics in Philadelphia" Class profiled by Haverford College

 - "Our Americas: Imagining the Hemisphere" Class profiled by Haverford College